fugitivelabs/yote/server/README.md

 DOCKER DEPLOYMENT
 deployment to a remote instance is easy. it requires running containers for  mongodb. on your local machine, run "docker build -t ORG_NAME/PROJECT_NAME .", then "docker push ORG_NAME/PROJECT_NAME". on the remote instance, run "docker pull ORG_NAME/PROJECT_NAME", then:

-"docker run -p 80:3030 -t -i  --link mongodb:mongodb --name yote --rm ORG_NAME/PROJECT_NAME"
+"docker run -p 80:3030 -t -i  --link mongodb:mongodb --name yote ORG_NAME/PROJECT_NAME"

 to run the image and link it. more details later.